djjtyn/CIMilestoneProject1/README.md

 ### Page 3 Wireframe
 ![image](Wireframes/page3.png)

 ## Features
 ### Navbar
 I have created a navigation bar which consists of three clickable page headings which are "Home", "Equalization" and "Compressor/Limiter".
 The currently selected page becomes highlighted and the pages that arent selected appear darker.
 In addition to the page headings I have included a font awesome icon of a headphone in the navigation bar <br>
-I have incorporated javascript into the navbar by allowing a navbar toggler button to appear in place of the menu headings which contains the nav headings once the screen is at a certain width to incorporate some responsive design into the project<br>
+I have incorporated javascript into the navbar by allowing a navbar toggler button to appear in place of the menu headings which contains the navigation headings once the screen is at a certain width.<br>
 The navbar and the image directly below the navbar are both common features on all the pages included in the project.<br>
 ### Home Page
 The home page on the site consists of an explanation of what a digital audio workstation is.
 Also included in this section are a few examples of the existing software available accompanied by pictures of the software logos.
 Each software icon logo is a link to that particular softwares website which gives information on the features available in that particular software.<br>
 Below this, I have listed the requirements neccessary to start producing high quality home audio.
 These requirement sections consist of computers, audio interfaces and microphones with pictures of each component beside their text areas.<br>
 Found within the computer section is a list of hyperlinks for both apple and windows computers which give details of the computer specifications required to run the software.
 I have included font awesome icons for both apple and windows symbols which accompany the text stating what each link is for.
-This is to help the user decide on which audio interface would be best suited for them.<br>
+This is to help the user decide on which software would be best suited for them.<br>
-Found within the audio interface section is a hyperlink to a website which gives a list of some of the best audio interfaces available in 2019.<br>
+Found within the audio interface section is a hyperlink to a website which gives a list of some of the best audio interfaces available in 2019.
+This is to help the user choose which interface to buy which would be best suited to them.<br>
 Found within the microphone section is a hyperlink to a website which gives a list of some of the best budget microphones available for home recording.
 This is to help the user choose which microphone to buy which would be best suited to them.

 ### Equalization Page
-The Equalization page consists of an explanation of what EQ is and why it is important in audio production.
-I also give explanations on different types of Equalisers available accompanied with screenshots of the stock pro tools EQ plug ins available.
+The Equalization page consists of an explanation of what Equalization is and why it is important in audio production.
+I also give explanations on different types of Equalisers available accompanied with screenshots of some of the stock Pro Tool EQ plug ins available.

 ### Compressor/Limiter Page
-The Compressor/Limiter page consists of an explanation of what both these tools do and why they are important in audio production with the explanations accompanied by screenshots for each audio tool.<br>
+The Compressor/Limiter page consists of an explanation of what both these tools do and why they are important in audio production with the explanations accompanied by stock ProTool plugin screenshots for each audio tool.<br>

 ### Footer
 The footer is common for every page of the project.
 It consists of links to websites that are well renowned for audio production advice and a copyright for the projects page.<br>
-I have created icons for the links using font awesome icons for the website, facebook and youtube pages of each link related to it.If the user clicks on the facebook icon for a particular link, they will be taken to the pages facebook page.
+I have created icons for the links using font awesome icons for their websites, facebook and youtube pages of each link related to it.If the user clicks on the facebook icon for a particular link, they will be taken to the pages facebook page.
 If a user clicks on the youtube icon for a link, they will be taken to the links youtube channel, If a user clicks on the internet icon for a link, they will be taken to the links website.
 These links change colour with a transition when the mouse hovers over them.
-The website icons colour will change to green, the facebook icons colour will change to blue and the youtube icons colour will change to red  <br>
+The website icons colour will change to green, the facebook icons colour will change to blue and the youtube icons colour will change to red<br>

 ### External Links
 All external links open in a new browser tab when selected.

 ### Future Plans
-Future plans for this project could be to have more navigation bar options to give information on tools found within the software and tips on using them.
+Future plans for this project would be to have more navigation bar options to give additional information on tools found within the software and tips on using them.

 ## Technologies Used
 * HTML<br>
 This project uses HTML to provide the structure of the pages.